aregtech/areg-sdk/docs/README.md

     +- README.md  . --> the project description ReadMe file.

 ```
+The classes defined inside each subdirectory of `framework/areg` folder can be used to develop an application, but the classes declared in `private` subdirectory inside each of them are designed for internal use and should not be used by developers.

 After compiling using _CMake_, _Make_ or _MS Visual Studio_, the root folder _areg-sdk_ will contain a recoverable _product_ subfolder that contains build binaries.

 ## The structure of _the document folder_: